seanbreckenridge/tree-sitter-rifleconfig/README.md

 ![2024-06-05--17_45_42](https://github.com/seanbreckenridge/tree-sitter-rifleconfig/assets/7804791/5dadf935-5cb9-4f81-8f2c-8fa12b542ca6)

-TODO:

-- [ ] add a `highlights.scm` file next so this highlights the config file nicely.
-- [ ] add tests

 ### Neovim

 To automatically set the filetype to `rifleconfig`, you could use an autocmd, `vim.filetype.add` or set the modeline (`:help modeline`) by adding `# vim: ft=rifleconfig` to the top of your config file.